 Medical transcriptionists, sometimes referred to as healthcare documentation specialists, use electronic devices to convert voice recordings from physicians and other healthcare workers into formal reports.
 Transcriptionists also may edit medical records for accuracy and return documents for review and approval.

 |Meeting or Convention Planner||Helping, Persuading, Organizing||

-Meeting, convention, and event planners coordinate all aspects of events and professional meetings.
+Meeting, convention, and event planners arrange all aspects of events and professional gatherings.
 They arrange meeting locations, transportation, and other details.